 Like I've said before, my Elders are both good and just…

 Once the sisters do reconstitute the Power of Three - similar to Canon 'Charmed Again', although different since there is no Shax or Source and because this is three episodes into the season - Paige now has Prue's power to move things with her mind, which works exactly as Prue's did (and like Prue, she never gets the power of astral projection).
 Her power to orb remains her only whitelighter power - she is just the daughter of a whitelighter who inherited one of his powers; she's not a whitelighter herself since she's not dead.
-Meanwhile Piper continues to just have the power to freeze time and Phoebe continues to just have the power to have premonitions when the Elders grant them and the power to see the past when she touches objects.
+Meanwhile Piper continues to just have the power to freeze time and Phoebe continues to just have the power to have premonitions when the Elders send them and the power to see the past when she touches objects.
 There have been upgrades, but only in control and distance, not in different powers.

 Meanwhile, the denizens of the Underworld have gotten used to having leaders.
 During the first couple of episodes, with Belthazor vanquished and Prudence no longer evil, they battle each other for supremacy, but no one is truly strong enough to take over the way Belthazor and Prudence did.
 Finally, around the same time that the Power of Three is reconstituted, the Seer talks them into releasing the previous leader who was imprisoned centuries ago after a revolt.